ibm-cloud-docs/vmwaresolutions/vmonic/vmware-add-ons.md

 VMware vSAN is included at a rate of 1 TiB per VMware Cloud Foundation core.

 To calculate the amount of vSAN storage for your entire environment, see [Counting Cores for VMware Cloud Foundation and vSphere Foundation and TiBs for vSAN](https://knowledge.broadcom.com/external/article?legacyId=95927){: external}.
 If you need more than 1 TiB of vSAN, order the new vSAN add-on from the {{site.data.keyword.cloud_notm}} console.

 The vSAN add-on is priced at $21 per TiB of vSAN per month.
 Discounts are available depending on your contract commitment.

+The vSAN add-on does not produce license keys.
+It is used only to report your vSAN usage.

 ## Ordering the VMware add-ons
 {: #vmware-add-ons-order}

 You can order the VMware add-ons from the {{site.data.keyword.cloud_notm}} console.
-Later, this process will provide license keys that you can install on VMware NSX.
-Currently, these keys are not available or required.

 1. Click **Infrastructure > Classic Infrastructure** from the left navigation menu.
 2. Click **Manage > VMware licenses**.